 Jorgen Gullestrup is on the advisory committee representing the lived experience of suicide.
 He moved to Australia in 1988 following a six-year period of mental illness and suicidality.
 A plumber by trade he worked the construction industry for several years before spending 13 years as a union official with the Plumbers Union.
 Due to his personal experience but also observing the loss of too many of his union members to suicide he became passionate about preventing suicide within the industry.
 He was the founding manager of the MATES in Construction program in 2008 and evidence based suicide prevention program working in the Construction, Mining and Energy industries.
 Jorgen holds an Associate Diploma in Labour Studies (Adelaide University), A Diploma of Community Welfare and Development (University of Sothern Queensland), A Graduate Certificate in Suicide Prevention and Masters of Suicideology (Griffith University).

-Ingrid Ozols, Senior Fellow, Department of Psychiatry Melbourne University; 2017 outstanding alumnus for Australian institute of Suicide Research and Prevention at Griffith University; 2016 Australian Human Rights Medal finalist and an active workplace mental health and suicide prevention advocate and educator of more than 18 years.
+Ingrid is a Senior Fellow, Department of Psychiatry Melbourne University; 2017 outstanding alumnus for Australian institute of Suicide Research and Prevention at Griffith University; 2016 Australian Human Rights Medal finalist as an active workplace mental health and suicide prevention advocate and educator.

-She contributes to mental health policy reform in Australia, participating as a member of many national mental health & suicide prevention boards, committees, government advisory, university and research groups, and more recently, providing lived experience advice in digital mental health services.
+She contributes to mental health policy reform in Australia, as a member of many national mental health & suicide prevention boards, committees, government advisory, university research groups including digital mental health services.